milosmns/dagger-2-test/README.md

-# dagger-2-test
+# Dagger II Sandbox
-A couple of tests with Dagger 2
+A couple of tests with Dagger 2, check http://angrybyte.me/ for details about this repository.